Advertiser Disclosure

 US Bank Visa Platinum Card

-The U.S. Bank Visa Platinum Card makes a strong argument for being the best balance transfer card going into 2021.
+The U.S. Bank Visa Platinum Card makes a strong argument for being the best balance transfer card.
 That’s because you’d be hard-pressed to find a card that lets you park high-interest debt for free for a longer period of time.
 It comes with zero-percent interest for 20 full billing cycles — two more months than even the Double Cash card.
 The 20-month offer gives more financial breathing room to people looking to move high-interest debt to a safe place while they tackle other financial obligations.
 Virtually all other balance-transfer cards on the market top out at 18 months — and this card has no annual payment.

 Paying in Full vs. Partial Payments: Which Is Best for Your Credit Score?